 From the eighth to the eleventh centuries this trade was largely concerned with finding and importing basic necessities- grain, metals, and wood.
 To obtain them, of course, the Muslims had to export too, often using the imports from one region as exports to another: pearls from the Gulf, livestock from the Arabian Peninsula (particularly Arabian horses and camels), and – one of the chief products – cloth.
 The Muslims also traded medicines, an offshoot of ‘Abbasid advances in medical science, as well as paper and sugar.

 This expansion of commercial activity led to other developments too.
 One was a system of banking and exchange so sophisticated that a letter of credit issued in Baghdad could be honored in Samarkand in Central Asia or Kairouan in North Africa.
-The demands on trade also generated development of crafts.
+The demands of trade also generated the development of crafts.
 From Baghdad’s large urban population, for example, came craftsmen of every conceivable sort: metalworkers, leatherworkers, bookbinders, papermakers, jewelers, weavers, druggists, bakers, and many more.
-As they grew in importance to the economy these craftsmen eventually organized themselves into mutual-benefit societies which in some ways were similar to later Western guilds and which offered many social services: lodging travelers, engaging in pious works such as caring for orphans, and endowing schools.
+As they grew in importance to the economy these craftsmen eventually organized themselves into mutual-benefit societies which in some ways we’re similar to later Western guilds and which offered many social services: lodging travelers, engaging in pious works such as caring for orphans, and endowing schools.
 Because of this growth in commerce the ‘Abbasids also developed a system by which a muhtasib, an inspector made sure that proper weights and measures were given and that dishonest practices of all sorts were avoided.

 Learning under the Abassid Dynasty